-The goal in secure file management is to keep the entire channel of communication encrypted whether your data is in transit or at rest.
+The goal of secure file management is to keep the entire channel of communication encrypted whether your data is in transit or at rest.
 For those less familiar with data transfer, when data is in transit it means it’s traveling from network to network or being transferred from a local storage device to a cloud storage device.

-2) User Management
+2) User Management Options

 Intelligent file management systems have to account for the human error that users often make.
-A business will want to choose a file management platform that lets an administrator control use through granular permissions.
+A business will want to choose a file management platform that lets an administrator control use through granular user permissions.

-Controlling everything a user has access to, as well as how they can use files, is an essential feature to look for in a secure file management platform.
+Having control of everything a user has access to, as well as how they can use files, is an essential feature to look for in a secure file management platform.

-4) Updates and Maintenance
+4) Frequent Updates and Maintenance

 SmartFile offers continuous maintenance, running antivirus scans on all files as their received.
 SmartFile updates for on-premise devices are offered quarterly and new features are being released as they’re built for cloud accounts.

 5) File Lifecycle Management